aneels3/Algorithm/CONTRIBUTION.md

 pivot, and the quicksorted list of elements that are greater than the pivot.
 Maximum of 72 chars excluding newline for each line.`

+# PR

+For HackerRank issue-

+PR name should be like this--> [HackerRank] Problem Name

+For Other Issue

+PR name should be like this--> [Other] Problem Name